 The City Clerk is responsible for the management of the City's worker's compensation program in accordance with the provisions of the Georgia Worker's Compensation Act and other Federal, state, or local regulations.
 The City Clerk is responsible for timely submission of the First Report of Injury form to the State and for all other Worker's Compensation records, files and reports.
 The City Clerk will, in accordance with the law and applicable City policies and procedures, determine the continuing employment status of employees who are out of work on Worker's Compensation.
-An employee out of work on Worker's Compensation may be terminated.
+An employee out of work on Worker's Compensation who does not return to work when released to do so by a qualified physician may be terminated.